Available Languages: | English | Español | Français | 日本語 (Nihongo) | Русский (Russkiy) | 中文 (简) (Simplified Chinese) |

 A: If you're not paranoid, you can configure sudo to not ask you for a password.
 To do this, run visudo as root and add a line like this:

-username ALL = NOPASSWD: ALL
+username ALL =(ALL) NOPASSWD: ALL

 Replace username with your actual username, of course.
 This line allows you to run any command via sudo without typing your password.